 SJJPA is committed to helping meet California's Greenhouse Gas (GHG) emission reduction goals.
 SJJPA is currently working with the Capitol Corridor to test the use of renewable diesel.
-Testing began for the older F59 Locomotives in November 2017, but unfortunately needed to be redone.
-Testing in one Charger Locomotive is currently underway and scheduled for completion in early summer of 2020.
-Following the completion of testing, results will be documented in a report to be produced by the CCJPA.
-If results are favorable, renewable diesel could be in all the locomotives of the Northern California Fleet as early as the fall of 2020.
+Testing began for the older F59 Locomotives in November 2017, but unfortunately needed to be redone due to fuel contamination.
+Testing in Tier IV Charger Locomotives was completed in 2021.
+Results are being documented in a report to be produced by the CCJPA and CCJPA is working on EPA certification.
+If results are favorable (as expected), renewable diesel should be in all the locomotives of the Northern California Fleet in the fall of 2022.

-SJJPA is also committed to utilizing renewable diesel in bus fleets used to run the extensive Thruway Bus system.
+SJJPA is also committed to utilizing renewable diesel in locomotives and bus fleet used to run the extensive Thruway Bus system.
 Several transit agencies, including the San Francisco Municipal Transportation Agency, are already successfully using renewable diesel in bus and automobile fleets.
 SJJPA plans to work with Amtrak to require use of renewable diesel in all future contracts with bus operators.